codercreative/article-preview-component/README.md

 ### What I learned / Issues

+In general, the issue of making the overlay fit on all screen sizes was the biggest challenge for me.

 To achieve the overlap effect of the sub-container over the dresser image on larger screens, I utilized z-index in combination with flexbox properties.
 This approach allowed me to visually layer the elements while maintaining responsiveness and ensuring a clean layout across different screen sizes.

 ```css